-To provide some brief context, while I'm a coffee lover who enjoys espresso, I don’t personally own an espresso maker other than a Moka pot.
+To provide some brief context, while I'm a coffee lover who enjoys espresso, I don’t personally own an espresso maker other than a basic Moka pot.
 So my espresso consumption is generally restricted to the infrequent visit to the coffee house.
 I'm also the type of coffee drinker who likes to make my own brews at home where I can control the various aspects of the brewing process to suit my tastes.
 I often make my coffee while hiking or travelling the back roads using a small pour over method because of convenience and portability.
 At first glance, the Simpresso machine seemed to offer both of those features, but I still wondered about the quality of drink.

 Simpresso Review: Product Design and Build

 The Simpresso is slim, sturdy and small – about the size of 20 oz water bottle.
 All of the needed components nest conveniently inside the unit, plus there are four separate reusable smart capsules and a scoop for packing your own grind.
 It all fit nicely in a classy weatherproof, roll top carrying bag.
 It's apparent that their product designers focused on keeping this portable espresso maker compact and light weight.
 These traits make the Simpresso very well-suited as a an excellent camping espresso maker.

 When I first held the machine, I could immediately feel a certain level of quality.
 It has weight but isn't heavy.
 The lever pump functioned very smoothly.
 In comparison with the pump levers of other portable espresso devices like the Nanopresso or Minipresso, the Simpresso requires less effort and force to operate.
 This is an especially welcomed feature considering the device is capable of putting out a 19 bars of pressure which is higher than many other portable espresso devices.
 The double-walled water chamber and cup were stout, and the smaller internal parts were no less robust.